-If your new year's resolution was to grow your own marijuana this year then starting warming up your green thumbs!
+If your new year's resolution was to grow your own marijuana this year then start warming up your green thumbs!
 Growing cannabis doesn't have to be a daunting and scary task to start.
 You don't have to begin with a mega big grow room, nor do you need to spend big bucks just to get started.
 Many beginners simply want to try out their green thumb with one plant to see if they're any good at it.

 Growing just one plant is a great way to start.
 This way you can put all your attention and efforts into one plant so the chance of it succeeding is higher.
 Security is also better if you grow only one plant.
 A nosy neighbor or friend is unlikely to notice one plant instead of a whole room full.

 Growing only one marijuana plant indoors requires minimal space.
 It's as simple as having an empty closet, cabinet, or small grow tent.
 You will first want to prep the grow space and make sure you have all the equipment before germinating the cannabis seed.
 Some of the equipment you will need is a light, an appropriate light socket, light timer, a fan, reflective insulation, a pH tester, a growing medium, a pot to grow it in, and fertilizer.